noteblockcommons/NoteBlockWorkHistory/README.md

   - User will see tiles that represent the tokens they already have created.
 Tiles will be paginated so that users with > a number, perhaps 10, will have a page 2 etc
 - [ ] Creation of Auctions page
 - [ ] Creation of Licensing page
-- [ ] Creation of Coin Reservation page for 50 day resevation period
+- [ ] Creation of Coin Reservation page for 50 day reservation period
 - [ ] Routing for Tokens page, Auctions page, Licensing Page from tabs in the header.
 Mock up will be provided.
 - [ ] POST and GET requests to IPFS for audio file storage
 - [ ] Add google analytic code to env variables **Assigned to Mark**